-The LIFE Roll-outClimAdapt (LIRCA) project is funded by the EU environment programme LIFE and co-financed by MULNV NRW.
+The project LIFE Roll-outClimAdapt (LIRCA) is funded by the EU environmental program LIFE and co-financed by the MUNV NRW.

 Taking precautions – we do this for our health and our finances.
 And for our environment?
 It has to endure more and more extremes.
 Hot and dry summers, heavy rain, cyclones, floods.
 Non-urban spaces in particular face complex and ever-changing challenges.
 How can regions and communities adapt to climate change?
 The answer: climate adaptation.

 Evolving Regions is a project of the TU Dortmund in cooperation with eight partner regions in North Rhine-Westphalia and the Netherlands as well as five partner institutions.
 What unites them is the desire to preserve our homeland as a viable and sustainable space.
 Despite advancing climate change.
 Evolving Regions wants to make regions climate-robust and climate-smart.
 How does this work?
 The project is planned for four years.
-During this time, scientists and local actors develop tailor-made roadmaps for each region.
-In it: various measures that are necessary for a sustainable and individually tailored climate protection.
+During this time, scientists and local actors develop tailor-made roadmaps for the respective region.
+In it: various measures that are necessary for sustainable and individually tailored climate protection

 Evolving Regions enables seven German and one Dutch regions to find sustainable, integrated and innovative solutions to the challenges of a changing climate.
-Innovative solutions for climasmart and competitive regions are being developed together with local stakeholders.
+Together with local actors, innovative solutions for climate-smart and competitive regions are developed.

 The district of Wesel is affected by increasing violent extreme weather events, such as rainfall, heavy rain and severe weather.
 Streets and cellars are flooded.
 The classic flood protection is reached its limits in such extreme weather.